-a) the terms and conditions according to which the internal audit function can be called upon to give its opinion or assistance or to carry out other special tasks;
+a. the terms and conditions according to which the internal audit function can be called upon to give its opinion or assistance or to carry out other special tasks;

-b) if relevant, internal rules setting out the procedures the person responsible for the internal audit function needs to follow before informing the supervisory authority;

-c) where appropriate, the criteria for the rotation of staff assignments.
+- b. where appropriate, internal rules setting out the procedures the person responsible for the internal audit function needs to follow before informing the supervisory authority; - c. where appropriate, the criteria for the rotation of staff assignments.

-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that the internal audit policy at the level of the group describes how the internal audit function:
+The responsible entity should ensure that the internal audit policy at the level of the group describes how the internal audit function:

-a) coordinates the internal audit activity across the group;

-b) ensures compliance with the internal audit requirements at the group level.

-- 2.196.
-The policy is drawn up by the internal audit function and approved by the AMSB. - 2.197.
-The Directive does not require that the supervisory authority is informed on audit findings, however if national law provides for this or if the undertaking decides to allow for this, the relevant internal rules need to be part of the internal audit policy.
+- a. coordinates the internal audit activity across the group; - b. ensures compliance with the internal audit requirements at the group level. - 2.196 The policy is drawn up by the internal audit function and approved by the AMSB.

-Guideline 43 - Internal audit plan
+Guideline 46 - Internal audit plan